biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/token-factory.md

 ## Messages

-Let's explore (and provide examples) the Messages that the TokenFactory module exports and we can use to interact with the Biyaliquid chain.
+Let's explore (and provide examples) the Messages that the TokenFactory module exports and we can use to interact with the Biyachain chain.

 ### MsgCreateDenom